 Adomete lives with his mother.
-He is responsible for carrying water, helping in the kitchen and cleaning.
+His duties at home include carrying water, helping in the kitchen and cleaning.
+There are 4 children in the family.
 His mother is sometimes employed as a farmer.
-There are 4 children in the family.

 Adomete lives on the plains of Sevagan, home to approximately 3,000 residents.
 Typical houses are constructed of dirt floors, mud walls and tin roofs.
 The primary ethnic group and most commonly spoken language is Ouatchi.